-Lethal Shooter and a robot shooter: Technology meets basketball
+Lethal Shooter and a robot shooter: technology meets basketball

 - Top of the key: 13-inch rim instead of the standard 18-inch rim

-When you heard about the opportunity with Lethal Shooter after he posted on social media, what were your first thoughts for Cue6?
+When you heard about the opportunity with Lethal Shooter, what were your first thoughts for Cue6?

-When you actually started building the robot and developed the first model, where did you start?

-At first, we bought things like LEGO blocks and tried making robots that swing like on a swing with a potentiometer, and we also researched and studied other robots in the world.
+At first, we bought things like Lego blocks and tried making robots that swing like on a swing with a potentiometer, and we also researched and studied other robots.
 We didn't start with assembly from the beginning, but tried to imitate other things.
-First, we made a simple one with LEGO blocks, then we made a robot with just an arm, and then a full robot, learning by imitating.
+First, we made a simple one with Lego blocks, then we made a robot with just an arm, and then a full robot, learning by imitating.

 Were there any particular struggles in the process of shaping the robot?